 The companies required to be included in the consolidated financial statements of affiliates in accordance with the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises" for the year ended December 31, 2022 are the same as those required to be included in the consolidated financial statements of parent and subsidiary companies prepared in conformity with the International Financial Reporting Standard 10 "Consolidated Financial Statements".
-Relevant information that should be disclosed in the consolidated financial statements of affiliates has been disclosed in the consolidated financial statements of affiliates has been disclosed in the consolidated financial statements of affiliates has been disclosed in the consolidated financial statements of affiliates.
+Relevant information that should be disclosed in the consolidated financial statements of affiliates has been disclosed in the consolidated financial statements of parent and subsidiary companies.
+Hence, we have not prepared a separate set of consolidated financial statements of affiliates.